 Granite countertops are easy to clean when you use warm water, mild dish soap, and a soft cloth.
 If you are looking for how to clean granite countertops safely, the key is to use gentle products and avoid acidic cleaners.

-Granite countertops are a great choice for kitchens.
+These countertops are also a great choice for kitchens.
 Many people love granite countertops because of their appearance, and they certainly are gorgeous.
-The natural stone gives them a unique beauty that’s basically impossible to duplicate.
+The natural stone gives them a unique beauty that is basically impossible to duplicate.

 However, over the long term, most homeowners will come to appreciate their ruggedness and ease of upkeep more than anything else.
 Part of that upkeep will be cleaning your granite countertops, which is easier to do than you may have thought.

 The first step for cleaning your granite countertops will always be the same.
 You’ll need to make sure that any dishes, pots, pans, or utensils are out of the way.
 Once you have the area cleared off, you can wipe it down with a damp paper towel or washcloth.
 This will help to remove any crumbs or other debris that was left on the countertops.
 Once the space is free of food and dishes, you can start the real cleaning.